 Worship Guide for Small Churches

 When churches are new, and even in the life of an established congregation, there will be times when you don’t have anyone to lead worship.
-Don’t worry, there are other ways to worship God in a meaningful way.
-Below are a few things that helped my husband and I have great worship even when our congregation was small.
+Don’t worry, it is possible to worship God without a worship team.
+While I enjoy anointed worship music, I’ve learned that we must worship God in spirit and in truth.

-1. Worship without instruments.
+- Worship without instruments.
 An enthusiastic person leading the congregation in heart-felt worship can be very powerful.
 Having singers, musicians and sound equipment is not a prerequisite to having an anointed worship service.
-Some denominations ban the use of instruments (which I don’t agree with, but I digress) and have beautiful worship services.
+Some denominations don’t use instruments and have beautiful worship services.
 If you find someone who loves the Lord, can carry a tune, and is bold, that’s really all you need.

-3. Use praise and worship split tracks.
-Another option is to use praise and worship split tracks.
-Split tracks allow you to adjust the level of the lead vocal from full volume to zero.
-You can play both vocals and instruments, or completely mute the vocals when you have singers but no musicians.
+- Use praise and worship split tracks.
+Yes, they are old school, but split tracks allow you to adjust the level of the lead vocal, allowing you to play both vocals and instruments, or completely mute the vocals when you have singers but no musicians.

 - Are they faithful?
 If a person can’t be faithful in basic things like attendance, or if they are not willing to help in other areas besides the glamorous ones, they should not be on the worship team (Luke 16:10-12).